frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

     - *ReservedSerialPorts*: all serial ports that never are used on this machine to connect a real hardware nanoDevice to, but that are used when other devices are connected to the machine.
 - In `nano.devices.json` in a project directory you specify:
     - *Import* = `%USERPROFILE%/.nanoFramework`.
-    - *DeviceTypes* and/or *Platforms*: the device types you use in the project
+    - *DeviceTypes* and/or *Platforms*: the device types you use in the project.

 If you adopt the controlled update strategy, the configuration files are part of the (git) repository.
 A typical use of `nano.devices.json` configurations is: